 What I looked at instead, in the source material, is what actually happens in comics and in the TV shows like Young Justice when people get punched, what is the actual effect of it . . . they’ll get hit all the time and get back up and keep fighting.
 But the part that seemed to stick was how it changed their mental state in that moment.
 It made them angry, or it made them afraid, they got hit way harder than they expected, or they’ve taken so many hits they feel hopeless.
 That was the part that actually seemed to move forward and influence things.
 As an example in The Avengers there’s that moment when Cap lifts up his shield and gets blasted out the window . . . you get the sensation that he’s exhausted, and tired, and he doesn’t think they can win . . . that was the key thing I centered in on.
 To say what matters when you get hit is how it effects your mental state, because that puts the Hulk and Hawkeye on a similar stage.”

-“Marissa Kelly, our art director, she was the primary person in charge for making sure the art came through, creating the art spec, working with Mike.
-But I did manage to have conversations with him and throw in my own input and I did get to watch the whole thing come together, and I was delighted and amazed!
+“Marissa Kelly, our art director, she was the primary person in charge for making sure the art came through, creating the art spec, working with M. But I did manage to have conversations with them and throw in my own input and I did get to watch the whole thing come together, and I was delighted and amazed!
 The whole thing started because Marissa said to me, ‘So, what kind of art do you want?
 Can you find any examples?’
-And I went and I found some pieces Mike had done for what I think were alternate costumes for DC superheroes . . . these are great!
+And I went and I found some pieces M had done for what I think were alternate costumes for DC superheroes . . . these are great!
 I would love to get an art style that matches this.
 So [Marissa] was like why don’t we try to get this?
 I didn’t really realize that was an option!
-But Marissa very wisely made us go contact Mike, he was interested, it worked out, and it was awesome!”
+But Marissa very wisely made us go contact M, they were interested, it worked out, and it was awesome!”

 Now, I did have one issue with the book.
 Most PbtA games have the actual playbooks in the book for reference.
 They’re basically always also available as free PDFs for download and printing, because nobody is really going to mark up their book or make every player buy a copy, but they’re usually there.
 In Masks they’re not.
 It’s not the only PbtA game to do this (The Veil comes to mind), but it is in the minority.
 It’s a nitpicky little detail, but I did spend some time scouring the book for them, so I brought it up with Brendan.